TreeHacks/hackpack-ml/README.md

 # hackpack-ml

-Make and deploy ML hacks in PyTorch
+Make and deploy ML hacks in PyTorch.

 Training and iterating on ML models during hackathons poses challenges due to the limited time of the event.
 We hope to make this process easier with a hackpack!